sigasi/sigasi_insights/manual/talkback.md

 Talkback is _always disabled by default_.
 To enable Talkback, or to disable it later on, click **Window > Preferences > Sigasi > Talkback** and select or deselect the checkbox "Enable Talkback".

+## What about my Firewall or Proxy?

+Talkback does not support Proxies.
+If Sigasi Talkback is unable to connect to our server directly because of your firewall or proxy server, you need to purchase a commercial license.

 ## Features like Talkback are against our corporate policy, even if it is disabled.
 What can I do?

 Please [contact-us] so that we can discuss a solution for your company.